ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 EOL"
 ```

-This config file created on the directory authority creates a generic config file for all relays, which can then be copied over to a relay.
+This command on the directory authority creates a generic config file for all relays, which can then be copied over to a relay.
 The file is saved in `/var/www/html/relay.conf` and can be seen by

 ```
 sudo cat /var/www/html/relay.conf